mainkoon81/ooo-Minkun-Model-Collection-I/README.md

    - If the effect of factor A on the response changes between levels of factor B, then we would need more parameters to describe how that mean changes.
 This phenomenon is called **interaction** between the factors.

+### 2> Hierarchical Model
+We have assumed that all the observations were independent so far, but there is often a natural grouping to our data points which leads us to believe that some observation pairs should be more similar to each other than to others.